 There has been a lot of buzz in the media lately about a new form of currency called Bitcoins.
 The infamous Winklevoss brothers invested $11 million in bitcoins back in April and some people are able to make hundreds of thousands of dollars “mining” these coins.
 But what on earth is this digital currency anyway?

-A bitcoin is just like another other kind of money (a dollar, a euro, a peso) except that it only exists digitally.
+A bitcoin is just like other kinds of money (a dollar, a euro, a peso) except that it only exists digitally.
 Think of it like online banking and email money transfers.
-You earn bitcoins, you put them in an electronic wallet for safekeeping, and eventually you’ll spend them on a product or service.
+You earn bitcoins, you put them in an electronic wallet for safekeeping, and eventually, you’ll spend them on a product or service.
 You just can’t withdraw bitcoins from an ATM or hand them over to a cashier.

 Why are bitcoins such a big deal then?

 One of the huge appeals of transacting with bitcoins is that it cuts out the middleman – the banks.
 This way you can avoid the fees (and the long lines!) that come along with having a bank account.
 Some are fans of bitcoin because of the political implications of the currency not being owned or controlled by any country, government, or organization.
 A transaction with bitcoins is also harder to trace, so some people like that they can make purchases with more privacy.
 Others just love the idea and the technology behind bitcoins and support it for that reason.

 Why should we keep an eye on bitcoins?